derek2403/memest-cutest-platform/README.md

 ## How Our Project Works ⚙️

 **Single-Platform Integration**
-Users begin by connecting their wallets (via RainbowKit) and linking Web2 services (e.g., Gmail) directly within our unified interface so they are not require to hop across separate websites.
+Users begin by connecting their wallets (via RainbowKit) and linking Web2 services (e.g., Gmail) directly within our unified interface thus no more hopping across separate websites.

 **Visual Service Blocks**
 We spawn a playful representation of each service once it’s added.
 For example: